Grilled Cajun Chicken – talk about flavor like you’ve never seen (or tasted) before!

 Being a full time food blogger, one of the most challenging things is to get myself out of the kitchen and stop cooking every now and then.
 I try to take breaks, eat out a night or two a week.
-And every now and then, my husband cooks or grills.
-It is during this time I give up “control” in the kitchen, and I learn how to let someone else “reign” in my kitchen for that evening. 😉 A necessary practice for those of us who like control a little too much (erm yes…me).
+And every now and then, my husband grills.

-One of my favorite meals that my husband makes is his Cajun Chicken dish.
+One of my favorite meals that my husband makes is this Grilled Cajun Chicken dish.
 I don’t know what took me so long, but it’s about time we feature this fantastic creation of his on the blog.

 John has perfected this dish over the years, and I made him measure every single ingredient so I can share this with you.